NovasTaylor/Test/pages/mydoc/mydoc_senddata_data_conversion.md

 * A row of data is accidentally duplicated, a condition that could go undetected when converting the data to RDF.

 A solution is to create IRIs for critical components like **Animal Subject** and **Reference Interval** that are independent from values in the source data.
 For the purpose of this prototype, an SHA-1 hash of a randomly generated value (with a known seed value) is used to create select IRIs where missing, duplicate, or partial data would be problematic.
-The long hash value is truncated to eight characters for easier reference and discussion in this prototype.
+The long hash value is truncated to eight characters for ease of reference and discussion in this prototype.

 When this method of IRI generation is followed: